 - Promote actions by individuals, groups, agencies and/or governments which will enhance the quality of the neighborhood,

-- Monitor actions by other organizations, city, state and federal governments as those actions affect the neighborhood, including those actions which are outside the boundaries of the neighborhood, and
+- Monitor actions by other organizations, city, state and federal governments whose actions affect the neighborhood, including those actions which are outside the boundaries of the neighborhood, and

-- Join with other neighborhood associations to promote the above goals.
+- Work with other neighborhood associations to promote the above goals.

 The Lettered Streets shall have such powers as are generally exercised by a non-profit corporation and as are allowed under the laws of the State of Washington regulating such corporations (RCW 24.03).
 This article shall be liberally construed and shall not be a limitation on the powers of the Corporation except as such powers are expressly limited by State or Federal law.
 No part of the net earnings of the Corporation shall inure to the benefit or be distributed to its members, directors, officers or other private persons except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in the Articles of Incorporation.

-- All persons at least eighteen (18) years of age and living in or owning a business or property within the geographical area of the Lettered Streets, as set forth and defined in Exhibit A, attached hereto and incorporated herein, are considered members of the Lettered Streets Association.
-Each household member, property owner or business owner is entitled to one (1) vote at any general membership meeting.
+All persons at least eighteen (18) years of age and living or working within the geographical area of the Lettered Streets, as set forth and defined in Exhibit A, attached hereto and incorporated herein, are considered members of the Lettered Streets Association.
+Each member is entitled to one (1) vote at any general membership meeting.

-- There are no mandatory annual dues, however, the Board of Directors of the Lettered Streets may establish a voluntary suggested annual amount at its discretion.
-Such amount shall be due on January 1, of each year.
+There are no mandatory annual dues, however, the Board of Directors of the Lettered Streets may establish a voluntary suggested annual amount at its discretion.
+Such amount shall be due at the February Annual Meeting.

-- Directors’ Positions: The Board of Director’s positions are set forth as follows:
+Directors’ Positions: Board positions are set forth as follows:

-The Area that each Area Representative serves is designated in the attached Exhibit A. The Area Representative from a particular Area shall reside in or own property or a business in the Area that he or she represents.
+The Area that each Area Representative serves is designated in the attached Exhibit A. The Area Representative from a particular Area shall reside in, own, or work for a business in the Area that they represent.
 Any director may hold no more than two (2) positions on the Board of Directors.

-- Removal/Resignation: A director shall be removed exclusively by the procedure provided in this section.
+Removal/Resignation: A director shall be removed exclusively by the procedure provided in this section.
 Before any director may be removed, written charges specifying the alleged sufficient cause that is detrimental to the best interest of the Corporation, shall be filed with the Secretary (or, if removal of the Secretary is sought, with the Chairperson of the Board of Directors) and a copy thereof shall be delivered to the director charged.
-He or she shall be given the opportunity, at a meeting of the Board of Directors called for that purpose, to be heard on the subject of the charges against him or her.
+They shall be given the opportunity, at a meeting of the Board of Directors called for that purpose, to be heard on the subject of the charges against them.
 The affirmative vote of two-thirds (2/3) of the Board of Directors shall be necessary to effectuate the removal of the charged director.
-In the event any director misses three (3) consecutive meetings of the Board of Directors, that director shall be automatically removed from the Board of Directors and his or her vacancy shall be filled pursuant to Section C of this Article.

 Any director may resign at any time by giving written notice to the Board of Directors or Chairperson.
 Unless otherwise specified in such notice, the resignation shall be effective upon delivery to the Board or the Chairperson.